springernature/raven-ruby/README.md

 The official Ruby-language client and integration layer for the [Sentry](https://github.com/getsentry/sentry) error reporting API.

+## Springer Nature Fork

+This fork was created to ensure availability of the [rails2](https://github.com/springernature/raven-ruby/tree/rails2) branch, in use by the legacy [NatureEvents](https://www.nature.com/natureevents/science) application.

 ## Requirements

 We test on Ruby 1.9, 2.2, 2.3, and 2.4 at the latest patchlevel/teeny version.
 We also support JRuby 1.7 and 9.0.
 Our Rails integration works with Rails 4.2+ (including Rails 5).